jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/over.jpg" style="border:none">
 </div>

-### Significant of Iterative dynamic routing with capsules
+### Significant of routing-by-agreement with capsules

 In deep learning, we use backpropagation to train the model's parameters based on a cost function.
 Those parameters (weights) control how signal is routed from one layer to another.
 If the weight between 2 neurons is zero, the activation of a neuron is not propagated to that neuron.